Skip to content

 Main areas

-• Search (/search). default view for finding captures and asking questions.
+• Ask (/search). default view for finding captures and asking questions.

-Each area is self-contained but linked: for example, search and Quick Ask can send you to Inspect with the right item selected.
+Each area is self-contained but linked: for example, Ask and Quick Ask can send you to Sources with the right citation selected.

 System tray and dock

 On macOS, Overshow appears in the menu bar (system tray).
-The Dock icon reflects capture state: you can pause or resume from there, and the badge shows when capture is paused or when something needs attention.
+You can pause or resume capture from there.
+Pause and error states are shown inside the app.

-Tray and dock behaviour is described in more detail in Tray and dock.
+Tray behaviour is described in more detail in Tray and dock.

 Quick Ask overlay